rebe/tutorials/cookbook/visualizations.md

 ![cookbook visualization overview][wm_cookbook_viz_overview]

+**Figure 1 -** Overview of the final service setup after going through this guide.

 The instructions assume that you will be making the installation on a Linux host with all the pre-requisites met.
 The 3rd party services are setup